TalkingQuickly/talkingquickly.github.io/_travel/2017-02-25-manila-to-banaue-and-batad-rice-terraces.md

 The [Omayami Trans](http://ohayamitrans.com/) bus terminal is just 13km from Ninoy Aquino airport.
 A simple 35 minute (350peso) journey by taxi.
 Unless you are making it in rush hour - as we were - in which case I was advised the estimate is "between an hour an infinity."
 So far so good.

 "Why does everyone believe their traffic is uniquely terrible?"
 I thought.
-I've experienced Athens, London, Bancock, Beijing all in rush hour.
+I've experienced Athens, London, Bangkok, Beijing all in rush hour.
 Sure the traffic is bad, but really nothing to write home about.

 All of my first messages home to friends and family were about Manilas traffic.